preethammadapura/basespace-help-1/_docs/articles/tutorials/share-data-using-email.md

 **Alternatively**,

-{% step 1, /images/tutorials/share-run-selector-alternate_1345x368.png, CLICK ON SHARE %}
+{% step 1, /images/tutorials/share-run-selector-alternate_1345x368.png, Click on Share %}
 Select the "Runs" icon and click on the desired Run.
 Select the "Share" button from the options available in the Runs page.
 {% endstep %}

-{% step 2, /images/tutorials/share-email-invite_1108x379.png, INVITE COLLABORATORS %}
+{% step 2, /images/tutorials/share-email-invite_1108x379.png, Invite Collaborators %}
 Enter the email address of the collaborators and click on 'Invite'.
 {% endstep %}

-{% step 3, /images/tutorials/share-email-confirmation-window_1349x575.png, SAVE CHANGES %}
+{% step 3, /images/tutorials/share-email-confirmation-window_1349x575.png, Save Changes %}
 Choose the access level of share using the drop down menu and click on 'Save Changes' to send the email invitation to the collaborator.
 {% endstep %}